Potsdam Pirschheide station: Effects of unification from 1990

 With German reunification, the station lost its importance as long-distance passenger trains again ran over the Berlin Stadtbahn instead of the Berlin outer ring.
 Since 1991, no long-distance trains have stopped at the station, which was renamed Potsdam Pirschheide in 1993.
 The Potsdam Stadt station once again became Potsdam’s main station and was renamed Potsdam Hauptbahnhof in 1999.
 Pirschheide Station initially remained important for regional traffic.
 In addition to the Sputnik trains to Werder (Havel) or Berlin Schönefeld Flughafen and Berlin-Karlshorst, trains still ran hourly on the western section of the outer ring to Falkenhagen until 1994 or temporarily on a through route between Oranienburg and Ludwigsfelde.
 In the mid-90s, there was a brief attempt to establish a Regional-Express service from Potsdam to Finsterwalde and Cottbus.
 Despite a direct tram connection in Pirschheide, this service had no success and it was abandoned in 1997.
 From the lower level of the station, services ran every two hours towards Beelitz and Jüterbog in one direction and Potsdam Stadt in the other.
 The ticket counter at the station was closed in 1994 because of lack of demand.

 In 1998, the direct service to Schönefeld was rerouted and has since run through the lower level of the station.
 The platform on the upper level continued to be served until 1999 by a single daily pair of trains from Strausberg to Golm.
 In 1999, this part of the station was closed.
-Only the two through freight tracks are still open.
+Only the two through freight tracks remained open.

-Present and future
+Development after the closure of the upper platforms

-The infrastructure resembles a ghost station that has been left to decay.
-Weeds on the platforms, the shattered panes of the sealed-off stairwells and boarded-up waiting rooms characterise this image.
-All the walls are covered with graffiti and only the platform roof is still intact.
+After years of closure, the facilities resembled a ghost station that had been left to decay.
+Weeds on the platforms, the shattered panes of the sealed-off stairwells and boarded-up waiting rooms characterised this image.
+All the walls were covered with graffiti and only the platform roof was still intact.
 The tracks on the platforms of the upper station and all crossovers have been dismantled.
 Only the two main-line through tracks remain.
 The old information displays made in Czechoslovakia on the upper platforms are still present, although they are no longer functional.
 Since the electrification of the lower track in 1999, there is only one platform (platform 1, formerly platform 7) in operation.
 The exit signals of the crossing track are switched off, but are operational, the position of the points has been locked, but they still exist.